Healthy Eating Over 50

-Fish is a first class source of healthy protein, something our bodies need daily, in order to repair muscle tissues, bone tissues, collagen, our skin, our eyes and various organs plus a whole host of other vital functions.
-The recommendation is to eat at least two portions of oily fish a week, not only for its protein, but for its very healthy fats too.
+Fish is a first-class source of healthy protein, something our bodies need daily, in order to repair muscle tissues, bone tissues, collagen, our skin, our eyes and various organs plus a whole host of other vital functions.
+The recommendation is to eat at least two portions of oily fish a week, not only for its protein but for its very healthy fats too.

-As we said above, fats should form around 35% of our diet calories, but within that there are particular fats called Omega 3 polyunsaturated fats(PUFA’s) which are vital for health.
-The most important omega 3’s are DHA and EPA which have been proven in combination to be needed to maintain normal brain function, but also play a role in keeping our triglyceride(fat) levels under control in our blood, thereby having a protective effect on our heart.
+As we said above, fats should form around 35% of our diet calories, but within that, there are particular fats called Omega 3 polyunsaturated fats(PUFA’s) which are vital for health.
+The most important omega 3’s are DHA and EPA which have been proven in combination to be needed to maintain normal brain function but also play a role in keeping our triglyceride(fat) levels under control in our blood, thereby having a protective effect on our heart.
 Blood pressure is also maintained too.
-A further benefit from DHA in particular is that of eye health where DHA intake has been proven to help with the health of our vision.
+A further benefit from DHA, in particular, is that of eye health where DHA intake has been proven to help with the health of our vision.

-So it is easy to see why oily fish in particular, is always being pushed as a very healthy food choice in our diet.
-Oily fish includes salmon, mackerel, sardines, trout and herring and is a particularly healthy choice, compared to even other sources of fish,due to the high omega 3 fatty acids such as the DHA and EPA as mentioned above.
+So it is easy to see why oily fish, in particular, is always being pushed as a very healthy food choice in our diet.
+Oily fish includes salmon, mackerel, sardines, trout and herring and is a particularly healthy choice, compared to even other sources of fish, due to the high omega 3 fatty acids such as the DHA and EPA as mentioned above.

 4. Eat lots of Fruit and Veg

 There is hardly a person on earth that does not know this by now.
 The well known ‘five a day’ has been used time and time again to help us all understand that fruit and veg is a very healthy food option and one that we should actively seek out on a daily basis.
-But why is fruit and veg so healthy?
+But why are fruit and veg so healthy?

 Most fruit and veg is full of healthy fibre, and this may come as a surprise to many of us.
-Also, fibre intake as we get older too, is something that is necessary to help our overall gut health.
-Fibre helps transit through the gut, it helps with bulk (something we need for a healthy gut) and fibre is well known to inhibit constipation too.
+Also, fibre intake as we get older too is something that is necessary to help our overall gut health.
+Fibre helps transit through the gut, it helps with the bulk (something we need for a healthy gut) and fibre is well known to inhibit constipation too.

 Many studies have shown that high fibre diets help with reduced cholesterol levels and glucose levels (avoiding type 2 diabetes).
 They contain high levels of a whole range of vitamins and minerals, making them a rich source of vital micronutrients.

-Fruit and veg also contains a range of anti-oxidant nutrients such as alpha and beta carotene, lycopene, lutein, zeaxanthin and a whole spectrum of healthy ingredients called flavonoids.
+Fruit and veg also contain a range of anti-oxidant nutrients such as alpha and beta carotene, lycopene, lutein, zeaxanthin and a whole spectrum of healthy ingredients called flavonoids.
 The presence of flavonoids gives colour to most of the fruit and veg we eat and this is why nutritionists advise us to look for highly coloured foods.
 These particular ingredients are all known as ‘anti-oxidants’ and help protect the body against damaging ‘free radicals’, which are very reactive species found all over our body.
-It is believed that such free radicals can have serious inflammatory and cell damaging effects if not checked.
+It is believed that such free radicals can have serious inflammatory and cell-damaging effects if not checked.